 That's according to Mayor John Cranley, who created an Economic Inclusion Advisory Council in February to try to figure out where the city can boost spending with women- and minority-owned companies.

 "The numbers are getting better, but they're not good enough," Cranley told WCPO in an exclusive interview.
 "We're still far short of where we need to be."

 The city's minority contracting results have been under fire for years.
-Cranley's advisory committee marks the third time since 2009 that officials have undertaken a major effort to improve the city's dismal minority contracting numbers.
+Cranley's advisory council marks the third time since 2009 that officials have undertaken a major effort to improve the city's dismal minority contracting numbers.

 Cranley highlighted the issue during his campaign for mayor, arguing that strong women- and minority-owned businesses were a critical part of any thriving city.